Cortisone injections

 Print this page

-Cortisone injections are used when there is a flare-up or the pain in the joint is not responsive to other treatments or when other medications cannot be used.
-They provide short-term pain relief, usually for up to a month, but do not improve joint function or stiffness.
+Cortisone injections are used when there is a flare-up or the pain isn't responsive to other treatments, or when other medicines can't be used.

 Note: this video is from Canada so may have information that differs from New Zealand recommendations.
-Read more about cortisone injections into joints.

 Avoid regular repeated injections

 Cortisone injections are used as short-term relief.
-Regular repeated steroid injections are not recommended.
+Regular repeated steroid injections aren't recommended.
 Frequent injections into the same area can cause the bone, ligaments and tendons to weaken over time.
-Generally, cortisone injections are not given more often than 3 or 4 times a year and they are at least 6 weeks apart.

-• betamethasone (Celestone Chronodose®)
+• Betamethasone (Celestone Chronodose®).

-• triamcinolone (Kenacort-A®).
+• Triamcinolone (Kenacort-A®).

 • Removing the fluid reduces pressure in the joint.
 This helps relieve pain and may encourage the joint to heal.